 Yashi Srivastava

-On Doing What We KNOW is Good For Us
+Why We Struggle To Do What We KNOW is Good For Us

 Have you ever repeatedly snoozed your alarm in the morning even though you were the one who set it to get up early and exercise?
 Have you ever tried to build a meditation habit and failed?
 Have you ever said something harsh in the heat of the moment and later wished you had behaved differently?